neeldrji/Dataricks_SparkSQL/README.md

 ## 7. 🧩 Row-Level Security (RLS)
-- Implemented row-level filtering in Spark SQL using: Security groups & Mapping table
+- Implemented row-level filtering in Spark SQL using: Security groups & Mapping table\

+To achieve row-level security, I created a mapping table (or access-control list).
+A comprehensive mapping table encodes which data rows in the original table are accessible to certain users or groups.
+Mapping tables are useful because they offer simple integration with your fact tables through direct joins.

 ## 8. 🔁 Delta Lake & Time Travel
 Introduced Delta Lake to the project.